Waveform Modelling for the Laser Interferometer Space Antenna: Modelling approaches for compact binaries

 The fourth generation PhenomX family demonstrates that a significant increase in the accuracy of phenom models can be paired with a significant decrease in computational cost.
 Consequently, PhenomX provides the fastest Inspiral-Merger-Ringdown (IMR) waveforms currently available for data analysis without \GPU acceleration \cite{Garcia-Quiros:2020qlt,Pratten:2020ceb}.
 Parameter estimation application with GPU acceleration for PhenomHM has been presented in \cite{Katz:2020hku}.
-Part of the improvement in efficiency is due to the ``multibanding method’’, which is based on \cite{Vinciguerra:2017ngf}: analytical error estimates determine the grid spacing for interpolation from a coarse grid, and a standard iterative scheme is used to rapidly evaluate the complex exponentials required to compute the waveform from the amplitude, phase, and the Euler angles used in ``twisting up''.
+Part of the improvement in efficiency is due to the ``multibanding method'', which is based on \cite{Vinciguerra:2017ngf}: analytical error estimates determine the grid spacing for interpolation from a coarse grid, and a standard iterative scheme is used to rapidly evaluate the complex exponentials required to compute the waveform from the amplitude, phase, and the Euler angles used in ``twisting up''.

 Most recently, the time-domain PhenomT model family \cite{Estelles:2020osj,Estelles:2020twz,Estelles:2021gvs} has been constructed to mirror the features of PhenomX in the time domain.
 A key motivation for the development of time domain models is that they do not require an analytical approximation to the Fourier transform in order to obtain explicit expressions for a ``twisted-up'' precessing waveform.
 This also simplifies the incorporation of analytical results, e.g., concerning the precessing ringdown frequencies; similar simplifications are hoped for when modelling eccentricity.
+The time domain model has also recently been extended to include the $\ell=2, m=0$ spherical harmonic, which contains the leading contribution to the gravitational wave memory effect \cite{Rossello-Sastre:2024zlr}.
 For future developments, it is foreseen that both frequency and time domain models will be upgraded in parallel, and that each of the two ``branches'' will benefit from progress with the other.

-The historical development and current status of phenom models is sketched in Fig.~\ref{Fig:phenomprogress}.
+The historical development and current status of phenom models is sketched in Table~\ref{tab:Phenom}.